 A covered employer must grant an eligible employee up to a total of 12 workweeks of unpaid leave during any 12-month period for one or more of the following reasons:

 ** A covered employer also must grant an eligible employee who is a **spouse, son, daughter, parent, or next of kin of a current member of the Armed Forces, including a member of the National Guard or Reserves, with a serious injury or illness up to a total of 26 workweeks of unpaid leave during a "single 12-month period" to care for the service member.

-Employees are required to use up paid leave first, so that the paid and unpaid leave run concurrently.
+Employees are required to use up paid leave first.
 If the employee's paid time off does not cover the FMLA leave time, the employee will take this leave without pay.

 University of Advancing Technology makes it a priority to place eligible students in on-campus student service-related jobs and off-campus community service positions utilizing Federal Work Study (FWS) funds awarded annually to the institution.
 FWS students may not work in non-community service jobs that are not student services.

 All jobs will be posted to make them reasonably available to all eligible students.